ThinkDataEd/curriculum/docs/unit4/lesson1.md

     <img style="max-width:320px;" src="../../img/2xp0a.png" />

-9. Next, review their class created campaign from [unit 3](../unit3/overview.md).
+9. Next, review their class created campaign from [Uunit 3](../unit3/overview.md).
 Using a Pair-Share strategy, ask students to discuss when a Participatory Sensing campaign should be used rather than a survey. <span style="color:grey">***A:
 Answers will vary.
 Research questions that include variation across time or across locations are good candidates for Participatory Sensing campaigns; therefore, a <u>trigger</u> is